-Personally I feel that in order to be as effective as possible in knowing how to read runes you should have a sound understanding of human nature as well as a relationship with the visible and invisible worlds.
+Personally, I feel that in order to be as effective as possible in knowing how to read runes you should have a sound understanding of human nature as well as a relationship with the visible and invisible worlds.
 I will look at this background work next.

 Rune Wiki Background Work

 Human Nature: Whilst we are all unique there are many repeating patterns in our behaviour.
 These patterns are mirrored back to us by our dreams and by the symbols in our daily life.
-People like Joseph Campbell point out the big picture showing us life’s universal themes and their origins.
-Campbell’s book “Hero with a Thousand Faces” is worth reading.
+People like Joseph Campbell point out the big picture showing us life’s universal themes and their ancient origins.
+Campbell’s popular book “Hero with a Thousand Faces” is worth reading.

 I also have a preference for the work of Carl Jung as applied by such remarkable people such as Robert Johnston, Marion Woodman and Louise Leonard.
-Correctly interpreted, the symbols in our lives lead us to our own unique goals, and an interpretation is only valid if it makes sense and resonates with the dreamer and therefore they have ‘ownership’ of the meaning.
+Correctly interpreted, the symbols in our lives lead us to our own unique goals, and an interpretation is only valid if it makes sense and resonates with the dreamer and as such they have ‘ownership’ of the meaning.

 The Visible and Invisible Worlds: Our understanding of the visible worlds comes through our life experience as informed by our understanding mythology and psychology as outlined above.

 The invisible worlds are represented by the realms of subtle form and our connection with these is determined by our relationship with the energy which pervades the universes.
 For those of us who are not naturally gifted in this area the following points may be of interest.